 Before this offering, there has been no public market for our common stock.
-The initial public offering price was determined through negotiations between us and the representative.
-In addition to prevailing market conditions, the factors considered in determining the initial public offering price were:
+The initial public offering price will be determined through negotiations between us and the representative.
+In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price are: